hofk/THREEf.js/README.md

    * Inspired by https://threejs.org/examples/js/ParametricGeometries.js ( @author zz85 )*  <<< old link, no longer available, see revision 100

-Produce almost infinite many time-varying Geometries or BufferGeometries with only 15 properties, 19 functions and 2 arrays:
+Produce almost infinite many time-varying Geometries( up to three.js r124 ) or BufferGeometries with only 15 properties, 19 functions and 2 arrays:

 ```javascript